 And, what technology to use?
 Pencil, paper, paint and ink certainly.
 Somewhere in the process digital tools and software.

-In recent years I have been to schools right around Australia.
 My school presentations are about drawing for storytelling.

 The presentation is organised around the questions and choices an illustrator faces in composing an illustration, and modelling a technique to work it all out.